cremerfc/helm-cli-kots/README.md

 As mentioned above, values that we want to override at install/upgrade time will be passed in the `kots-values.yaml` file, and its contents are defined in the [helm-values-config-map](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/helm-values-config-map.yaml) file.

 One of the advantages of using KOTS, is that it can provide the end user with a web UI to enter the values to use at runtime.
 To do this we use the KOTS [Config](https://kots.io/reference/v1beta1/config/) custom resource as defined in the [Config.yaml](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/config.yaml) file in this repository.
 Those values are then mapped to the [helm-values-config-map](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/helm-values-config-map.yaml) file.

+### Conclusion

+No real impediments were discovered, other than having to manually manage the images (Public v.
+Private imgaes, airgap v. online).

+However, all this testing was done with a fairly simple chart.
+To further test this out, a more complex chart (with lots of hooks!) is needed.